-I’m the frontman for the band Barley Station and its founder.
-On stage I am usually playing my lefty bass and singing lead and harmony.
-In the studio I play just about anything that is needed.
-My band’s music is an eclectic blend of genres from alternative country and americana to pop to folk, and shades of rock.
+I’m the founder of the band Barley Station and on stage I am usually playing my lefty bass or right-handed acoustic or electric guitar and singing lead and harmony.
+In the studio I play just about anything that is needed and act is producer and mixing engineer.
+My band’s music is an eclectic blend of genres from alternative country and americana to pop to folk, and shades of rock and alternative.

 I will be blogging about music in general, my own band and its adventures, all things related to music, perhaps some recording tips, maybe something theater related (I will always be a Thespian), who knows?
-And will be doing some reviews of other artists by referral from Indie Habit, Starlight Music Chronicles, or any other music filter I may choose or of my own choosing.
-No unsolicited submissions please.
+And will be doing some reviews of other artists.

 I have a broad taste in music and grew up listening to top 40 music of every sort and also music my parents would introduce me to.
 To learn more about me check out any number of band interviews my band Barley Station has done such as the feature in American Pride Magazine